Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 * Updating the alert ticket status to "Investigating" to reflect active analysis

 * Evaluating the alert details including severity, sender information, message content, and attachment analysis

-* Documenting the incident using the 5 W's methodology

 * Determining if escalation is required based on alert severity and findings